-I know this is not a glamorous subject, but make sure that you have good insurance.
+I know this is not a glamorous subject, but make sure you have good insurance.
 If you’re serious about your photography, get separate cover for your camera equipment too.
 Camera insurance policies also offer third party and public liability insurance when you sign up.
-Take it if you’re serious about it as a career.
+Take it out if you’re serious about it as a career.
 If someone falls over your bag while you’re taking a photo, you’ll need cover if they decide to take legal action.

 6. Keep maps and trip notes.

-Have different levels of detailed maps of the areas that you’re travelling to because you may not have roaming or Google maps wherever you’re going.
+Have different levels of detailed maps of the areas that you’re travelling to because you may not have phone roaming or Google maps wherever you’re going.

 7. Understand weather and conditions

 Cold weather – If you’re out and about in very cold weather (5 degrees or below), condensation can be your enemy.
 It occurs when you go from the cold outdoors and step into a nice warm room with a big fire.
 You might feel great (unless you wear spectacles, of course), but your cold lenses and even the internal glass of the camera will fog up.
 This can take days to clear up naturally if you don’t go back out into the cold.
 I keep a black refuse bag rolled up inside my camera bag.
 Simply place your camera bag inside this and then go inside.
 The bag will keep the warm air from getting to your kit (after a few minutes, you may see condensation on the outside of the plastic bag).
 It usually takes about one to two hours for your cameras to warm up again.
 If you’re popping into a place for a coffee, it’s okay to leave your camera in the bag for a while.
 Don’t be tempted to take your camera out to look at your images though.